omzmarlon/blockfs/README.md

 # BlockFS
-A Record File System built on top of Block Chain
+A distributed record file fystem built on top of blockchain